 Can I apply after the deadline?

-We do not accept late applications for MA in Curating the Art Museum.
-We would consider a late application for both MA in History of Art and the Graduate Diploma.
-However, it will only be processed and considered after the applications we received before the deadline.
+We do not accept late applications for MA in Curating the Art Museum or Research.
+We may consider late applications for the other programmes – please check the How to Apply page to see if the programme you are interested in is still accepting applications.
+A late application will be processed and considered after applications received before the deadline.

-We do not accept application for deferred entry into our postgraduate programmes.
+We do not accept applications for deferred entry into our postgraduate programmes.

 Can I study part time?

-We do not offer the opportunity to study our MA History of Art, MA Curating or Graduate Diploma courses on a part time basis at this time.
+We do not offer the opportunity to study our MA History of Art, MA Curating or Graduate Diploma courses on a part time basis.

 I'm American and I don't know what information to give for my high school/ university qualifications.